Last Thursday, I spoke to no less than Five owners of aggressive dogs. And that was only on Thursday.

 I'll tell you.
 What stood out was .....
 Age.

-Each and everyone of the dogs was 2 years old, give or take a month or so.
+Each and everyone of the dogs was 2 years old, give or take about 6 months or so.
 Each had been exhibiting aggression for at least 2 months (but more likely for about 6 months or more).
 And each of the dogs' aggression issues were getting worse.

 Well, 2 year old dogs have several things going against them.
 Number one, they look like adult dogs.
 And they look all grown up to both people and to other dogs.
 Yet, nothing could be further from the truth.